Uvacoder/port-greweb/_posts/2013-07-30-zound-live.md

 This was actually my first real project managment and it was quite cool!

+**Hackday is only one day** and such an ambitious project is hard to achieve one in a row, the project architecture needed to be a bit ready and having a PoC working before the Hackday.
+Also I wanted everyone to have fun by experimenting with the Audio API parts and not to be blocked on boring parts.

-I bootstraped a PoC one week before the Hackday because when working on such a team you need a ready to go architecture and a basic UI, then I had to define goals to achieve for the Hackday and we fulfilled it just in time!
+As a team manager, I also had to define goals to achieve for the Hackday.

+Woo, I realize that's **not an easy task to manage a team when running out of time!**
+But fortunately, I think we fulfilled it just in time!

 We ended the Hackday with a **Real Time demonstration of our application** with 4 people interacting together with MIDI controllers.